 When they get hungry, which will be much sooner than you planned, head downstairs to the Empirical Cafe for a sandwich, fresh-roasted Nossa Familia coffee, or popcorn at the brightly-lit eatery on the first floor.

 Behind the scenes of exhibits, underwater

 Late afternoon is a great time to get outside and re-energize in the fresh air.
-Visitors age 3 and up (or 36 inches tall) may purchase a 45-minute submarine tour as an add-on to general admission.
+Visitors age 3 and up (or 36 inches tall) may take a 45-minute submarine tour as an add-on purchase to general admission.
 The USS Blueback is a real decommissioned U.S. Navy sub, anchored off OMSI for educational purposes.
 A knowledgeable guide will take you through the space, where you’ll get to peek through the periscope and see everything from the torpedo room to the crew’s cramped bunks and eating quarters.
 Kids will look at their comfy bedrooms with new appreciation.

 Reveling in nature by hand and large screen

 Back in the museum, prepare for a few more hours of good, old-fashioned hands-on fun (read: kids not glued to technology).
 In grade school, my boys spent countless hours in the Natural Sciences Hall.
 At the Earth Lab, they connected tubes and made dams at their own river at a waist-high water table (pro tip: bring an extra set of clothes).
 The Life Lab is a paradise for nature-lovers, with stick bugs, bullfrogs, snakes, dinosaur fossils and other specimens kept for close-up viewing and interpretation by educators.